 Hist 324 shares lecture time with the Stage II version of this course (Hist 224), but the assessment schedule, reading load, and participation expectations for Hist 324 are considerably more rigorous.
 This is because Stage III courses are designed to provide an in-depth exposure to current historiographical and research issues.
-Accordingly, the specific aims of History 324 include the following:
+Accordingly, the specific aims of Hist 324 include the following key learning outcomes or goals in support of support of the Bachelor of Arts Graduate Profile: